 Ensure that the funeral plan provides adequate space for the funeral with the necessary structure to comfortably receive friends and family, stocking bathrooms, a fully functioning drinking fountain and, for example, reserving a room for cremation, and that this be done at an affordable cost of cremation.
 Therefore, to hire a company that offers a funeral plan with cremation and all the expected support, it is ideal that market research is carried out.

 Are there any differences between cremation and burial procedures?

 The biggest difference between burial and cremation lies in the cremation of the deceased.
 The cremation both can hold the funeral service on the coffin and on the urn.
 Often it is advisable to hold the funeral service at the coffin with relatives, friends and acquaintances and to accompany the burial of the urn only in close family circles.
 This gives you the opportunity to commemorate the deceased together and within an appropriate framework, but also to take your own time and say goodbye.

 What is the difference between direct cremation and cremation?

 Direct cremation is an economical and easy alternative to a traditional burial.

 It is the simplest of all funerals that do not involve a formal ceremony.
 The body of the deceased is brought from the place of death, be it at home, in a nursing home or in a hospital, then placed in a simple but dignified coffin and transported in a suitable vehicle for a cremation to the crematorium.

 In the case of a cremation, the deceased is cremated in a cremation furnace.
-The ashes are poured into an ash capsule and then embedded in an urn.
-The urn can be buried immediately or at a later date.
+An ash capsule is poured with the ashes and then embedded in an urn that can either be buried immediately or at a later date.
 You can take the urn home with you after a festive farewell party, bury it in an urn grave or in the columbarium of the fire hall in Vienna, or choose a natural burial.